nextflow-io/training/docs/basic_training/containers.md

     - conda-forge::tbb=2020.2
 ```

-Given the recipe file, the environment is created using the command shown below:
+Given the recipe file, the environment is created using the command shown below.
+The `conda env create` command may take several minutes, as conda tries to resolve dependencies of the desired packages at runtime, and then downloads everything that is required.

 ```bash
 conda env create --file env.yml